AmbryN/flack/README.md

 * Install the required packages with "pip install -r requirements.txt"
 * Set the environment variable FLASK_APP to "application.py"
 * Start the server using "flask run"
+* Go to the url given by the server

 ## Built With